curiosity-edu/whiteboard-ai-v1/README.md

 ### 0. Landing and Navigation

 - User lands at `GET /` → a new board is created via `POST /api/boards`, and the user is redirected to `/board/[id]` to see a blank whiteboard immediately.
-- Top-right of the nav shows authentication controls:
-  - Logged out: "Sign in with Google".
-  - Logged in: "Hello [FirstName] • Sign out".
+- Navigation is minimal.
+The app surfaces an "About Us" link (icon-only in the collapsed sidebar; text + icon in the expanded sidebar).
+- Authentication controls live in the left sidebar footer, not in a top header.
+In collapsed mode, a round avatar/sign‑in button appears at the bottom.
-- The My Boards history now lives as a collapsible left sidebar on the board view.
+- The My Boards history lives as a collapsible left sidebar on the board view.
 - The `/boards` route exists only to redirect to the most recent board (or `/` if none).
-The header no longer shows a "My Boards" link.
+There is no separate My Boards page in the header.

 ### 1. Board View (`/board/[id]`)